opensite-ai/markdown-ai-cite-remove/README.md

 ### Common Issues

 **Q: Why do tests show as "ignored" when running `cargo bench`?**
 A: This is normal Rust behavior.
 When running benchmarks, regular tests are automatically skipped to avoid interfering with timing measurements.
 All tests pass when you run `cargo test`.
+See [BENCHMARKING.md](docs/performance/BENCHMARKING.md) for details.

 **Q: What does "Gnuplot not found, using plotters backend" mean?**
 A: This is just an informational message.
 Criterion (the benchmarking library) can use Gnuplot for visualization, but falls back to an alternative plotting backend if it's not installed.
 Benchmarks still run correctly.
 To install Gnuplot: